tarekmonjur/docker/readme.md

 <br/>

 # What is Docker Image?
 ### Images are the building blocks of the Docker world.
 You launch your containers from images.
+Container images are prepackaged filesystems for containers.
 Images are the ”build” part of Docker’s life cycle.
 They are a layered format, using Union file systems, that are built step-by-step using a series of instructions.
 For example:

 * Add a file.
 * Run a command.